hahajjjun/hahajjjun.github.io/_posts/2026-08-24-intrinsic-hoc.md

 A mechanistic assumption that is incomplete or incorrect can constrain the model in the wrong direction.
 The advantage of intrinsic-hoc therefore depends on the quality of the prior knowledge being incorporated.

-This point is important because intrinsic-hoc should not be regarded as automatically superior to data-driven modeling.
+This point is important because intrinsic-hoc should not be regarded as automatically superior to typical data-driven modeling.
 It represents a different allocation of assumptions between the model and the data.

 When biological knowledge is weak, uncertain, or incomplete, a flexible data-driven model may be preferable.